-8. Tying each individual warp thread to the loom
+8. Threading each individual warp thread into the loom

-9. Old fashioned fulling machine pounding the woven wool with wooden hammers
+9. Old fashioned fulling machine pounding the wet woven wool with wooden hammers

 10. Removing fulled wool fabric from traditional hammer 'valker'

-The hours of pounding hooks the microscopic barbs on the wool fibers to each other like velcro, making the fabric dense and strong.
+The hours of pounding hooks the microscopic barbs on the wool fibers to each other, making the fabric dense and strong.